The Path Forward: Constructing a Road to Crime Prevention and Safer Communities | Opinion

 Thurston Smith is an Associate Minister at New Salem Missionary Baptist Church, a Professor of Sociology at Graceland University, community activist, and retiree from the U.S. Veterans Health Administration.

-This article originally appeared on Nashville Tennessean: Constructing a road to crime prevention and a safer Memphis community
+This article originally appeared on Memphis Commercial Appeal: Constructing a road to crime prevention and a safer Memphis community